kulderzipken/warframe-alerts/README.md

 # warframe-alerts
 mails and text warframe alerts from items you want!
+The parse_warframe.py script parses this website : https://deathsnacks.com.
+Then it checks wether the item I want is in alert or not.
+Every time a wanted item is in the list send_emails.py and send_sms.py are used to send the information.

 for this you will need to set-up your own gmail smtp adress and a twilio account for text messages.Put the credentials from these accounts in a separate credentials.py file.